Spring pet advice from the Dick Vet

 Fleas, ticks and other parasites

 While most parasites are active all year round, some thrive in the spring and summer due to the higher temperatures.
 It’s important to check any pets that live outside, such as rabbits and other small mammals, for flystrike in warmer and damp weather.
-Make sure you have a parasite prevention plan in place, and contact your veterinary team if you need information or support.
+Make sure you have a parasite prevention plan in place for your pets.
+Contact your vet if you need information or support.

 Image